 What is your best blog post so far and how do you rate it?

-Every post is different to me but I think the post that actually helps readers should be the best post.
-As I know that most bloggers struggle with website traffic so I ended up writing a massive post on why your blog is not getting traffic and how to fix it.
+As I know that most bloggers struggle with website traffic, so I ended up writing a massive post on why your blog is not getting traffic and how to fix it.
 I am happy that I wrote that post.
 It helps bloggers figure out some possible reasons their blogs are still not growing and what they might do to attract new readers.

 I really admire your blog content!
 Roughly, how long does it take you to draft, edit and publish a blog post?
 What’s your process in it?